-This course will be delivered online (76% or more) using both synchronous and asynchronous classes (designated in the Class Schedule section) format via Blackboard Learning Management system (LMS) housed in the MyMason portal.
-You will log in to the Blackboard (Bb) course site using your Mason email name (everything before @masonlive.gmu.edu or @gmu.edu) and email password.
-The course site will be available starting on January 22nd.
+This course will be delivered online (76% or more) using both synchronous or asynchronous classes (designated in the Class Schedule section) format via Blackboard Learning Management system (LMS) housed in the MyMason portal.
+You will log in to the Blackboard (Bb) course site using your Mason email name (everything before @masonlive.gmu.edu) and email password.
+The course site will be available on August 19th.